calcinai/phpi/README.md

 that can be leveraged.
 A good example is the websocket server; it will run seamlessly inline with this library to provide *real time, bidirectional, non-polling* interaction with the Pi from any modern browser.

-See the websocket example included.
+See [phpi-websocket](https://github.com/calcinai/phpi-websocket) for more on this.